blue-yonder/tsfresh/docs/text/forecasting.rst

 compression or forecasting.
 This section explains how one can use the features for time series forecasting tasks.

-Lets assume that we have a DataFrame of one of the tsfresh :ref:`data-formats-label`.
-The "sort" column of such a container gives a sequential state to the individual measurements.
+The "sort" column of a DataFrame in the supported :ref:`data-formats-label` gives a sequential state to the individual measurements.
 In the case of time series this can be the *time* dimension while in the case of spectra the order is given by the *wavelength* or *frequency* dimensions.
-We can exploit this sequence to generate more input data out of single time series, by *rolling* over the data.
+We can exploit this sequence to generate more input data out of a single time series, by *rolling* over the data.

-Now imagine the following situation:
-You have the price of a certain stock, lets say Apple, for 100 time steps.
+Lets say you have the price of a certain stock, e.g. Apple, for 100 time steps.
-Now, you want to build a feature based model to forecast future prices of the Apple stock.
+Now, you want to build a feature-based model to forecast future prices of the Apple stock.
 So you will have to extract features in every time step of the original time series while looking at a certain number of past values.
-A rolling mechanism creates such time series for every time step by creating sub time series of the sensor data of the last *m* time steps.
+A rolling mechanism will give you the sub time series of last *m* time steps to construct the features.

 The following image illustrates the process: